websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## How's this work?

 **Mail Rep** is a one-time service that complements your existing email senders.
 We'll take a look at your senders, install some analytics, and recommend DNS changes to boost your deliverability.
-Here's the whole process:
+It consists of four simple steps:

-1. When you buy the service, you'll tell me everything you know about your email senders.
+1. **Information Gathering** - When you buy the service, you'll tell me everything you know about your email senders.
 Transactional, newsletters, marketing email, etc. Don't worry if you miss some, we'll refine the list over time.

-2. I'll prepare email deliverability records for you or your IT team to install on your DNS servers.
+2. **Setup** - I'll prepare email deliverability records for you or your IT team to install on your DNS servers.
 I'll also do a quick blacklist audit for any of your self-hosted servers.

-3. After installing the records I'll collect data for a week and then suggest revisions to your deliverability records.
+3. **Verification** - After installing the records I'll collect data for a week and then suggest revisions to your deliverability records.
-4. We'll go through one more round of data collection and revisions, just to catch all the stragglers.
+4. **Refinement** - We'll go through one more round of data collection and revisions, just to catch all the stragglers.

 ## Who is this for?